EfficiencyJunky/eec-for-squarespace/guide/README.md

 1. Under "Custom Definitions" choose "Custom Dimensions"

     We will need to setup 4 custom dimensions **(Don't worry if the indexes aren't the same as in the pictures):**
-    *	`SS Transaction ID` - Hit Scoped - Value will be the Squarespace given transaction ID
+    *	`SS Transaction ID` - Hit Scoped - Value set to the Squarespace alphanumeric transaction ID
-    *	`SS Variant SKU`    - Product Scoped - Value will be the Squarespace given variant SKU
+    *	`SS Variant SKU`    - Product Scoped - Value set to the Squarespace variant SKU
-    *	`SS Availability`   - Product Scoped - Value will be either 'In Stock' or 'Sold Out'
+    *	`SS Availability`   - Product Scoped - Value set to either 'In Stock' or 'Sold Out'
-    *	`SS Sale Status`    - Product Scoped - Value will be either 'On Sale' or 'Regular Price'
+    *	`SS Sale Status`    - Product Scoped - Value set to either 'On Sale' or 'Regular Price'

     <img src="../img/01--GA_Setup/01--Settings--Property--custom_dimensions.png" height=300>